Macrobrachium mammillodactylus (Knob-fingered River Prawn)

 High-resolution downloadable image

 Colour photograph, 3600 x 2400 pixels (30 x 20 cm @ 300dpi), JPEG (2.32 MB).
-Photographed specimen collected from Mimika region, Papua, Indonesia, 1 June 2000.
+Photographed specimen from the Mimika region, Papua, Indonesia, 1 June 2000.

 License – a restricted, non-exclusive license to reproduce the image in a single edition of a printed publication (see Terms and Conditions).